linhns/linhns.github.io/content/projects/nextwordpredictor.md

 +++
 title = "NextWordPredictor"
-description = "A forum built using Ruby on Rails"
+description = "A word suggester based on user input."

 # The date of the post.
 # Two formats are allowed: YYYY-MM-DD (2012-10-02) and RFC3339 (2002-10-02T15:00:00Z).